On eve of St. Paddy's Day, state caps public gatherings at 50 people

 Evers acknowledged it could come as a blow to small businesses, but he said the crowd limit seems like middle ground between keeping the public safe and limiting impact to commerce.

-The decision had some local bars and restaurants deciding on the fly Monday how they’d run a muted St. Patrick’s Day celebration—one that could in some cases reduce the number of customers by 50 percent or more.
+The decision had some local bars and restaurants deciding on the fly Monday how they would run a muted St. Patrick’s Day celebration—one that could in some cases reduce the number of customers by 50% or more.

-Airports, grocery stores, hospitals, daycare centers and some other places will be exempt from the limits.
-Other businesses will be limited to gatherings of fewer than 50 people or 50 percent of full occupancy, whichever is less.
+Airports, grocery stores, hospitals, day care centers and some other places will be exempt from the limits.
+Other businesses will be limited to gatherings of fewer than 50 people or 50% of full occupancy, whichever is less.

 The rule essentially would apply to all restaurants and taverns.